danielawoke/danielawoke/README.md

 ![o7n](https://github.com/danielawoke/danielawoke/assets/72922216/635b4096-1427-403f-a6f0-c27c53d102c5)

 Currently DYING for an internship.
-Please message me if you would like to work with me
+Please email me if you would like to work with me 📧dawoke@terpmail.umd.edu

 <!--